In the kitchen showdown, it's onion flakes vs minced onion.

 Both forms of onion are dried, dehydrated, and powdered to increase their shelf-life and make them more convenient to use.

-They also offer the same strong and pungent flavor that onions are renowned for in cooking various recipes around the world.
+They also offer the same strong and pungent flavor that onions are well-known for in cooking various recipes around the world - see purple onion vs red onion differences for how varieties compare when used fresh.

 They can be used as a base for soups, stews, curries; added to meatballs, burgers, or meatloaf; mixed with dips like guacamole or hummus.